shareandcharge/sc-app/README.md

 To serve the app, run 'ionic serve' [http://localhost:8100/](http://localhost:8100/) will open in a new browser window.

+### Feature Toggles
+As of 21.07.17, we are implementing several feature toggles to prepare for upcoming pilot releases.

+All toggles are set in `src/config/config.ts`, and

+##### show_juicebox_config

+##### currency_sign_usd
+For the US pilot with eMotorwerks, we are temporarily changing the currency sign to display as $ instead of €.
+To clarify, this is not a conversion of the currency.
+This will be removed at a later date but the functionality has been implemented in the `CurrencyService` to facilitate future stories where conversion and currency symbols will need to change conditionally.

+Implementation of the feature toggle can be found in `wallet.ts` and `wallet.html` in `src/pages/wallet/` where the currency is set in the constructor by calling `getCurrency` and `isPaymentAvailable` on the injected CurrencyService.

+##### hide_payment
+Additionally for the US pilot with eMotorwerks, we are hiding the add payment option from the wallet view.
+Users will not be able to transfer fiat currency in or out of the app account.
+This will also be removed at a later date.

+Implementation of the feature toggle can be found in `wallet.ts` and `wallet.html` in `src/pages/wallet/` where the `showPayment` is set in the constructor by calling `isPaymentAvailable` on the injected CurrencyService.

 <hr></hr>

 ## Manual Build & Deployment Process